 HOST_GROUP - Define a group of hosts for use with any options.

-GROUPCASEINSENSITIVE ON - Sets case sensitivity for user and host lists specified in GROUP and HOST_GROUP keywords
+GROUPCASEINSENSITIVE ON - Sets case insensitivity for user and host lists specified in GROUP and HOST_GROUP keywords

-When using options, you will restrict the options to typically a USER or a HOST.
+When using options, you will restrict the options to typically a USER or a GROUP.
 Options only apply to the feature specified unless using the INCLUDEALL or EXCLUDEALL options.

 For example, if you wanted to restrict MATLAB usage to only a certain set of users, you could create the following options:

 INCLUDE MATLAB GROUP matlab_users

 In this example, the GROUP called matlab_users has the users: user1, user2, user3, etc. Only the matlab_users group will have access to the MATLAB feature.
 For an example of an options file, you may download the sample Options File attached to this article.

 Note: For Network Named User licenses, the number of users that may be specified is limited to the number of licensed seats available for the product.